lorabasics/basicstation/README.md

 It's possible that on the TTN Console the gateway appears as Not connected if it's not receiving any LoRa message.
 Sometimes the websockets connection among the LoRa Gateway and the server can get broken.
 However a new LoRa package will re-open the websocket between the Gateway and TTN or TTI.
 This issue should be solved with the TTN v3.

+Feel free to introduce issues on this repo and contribute with solutions.

 ## TTNv2 to TTS migration

 Initial state: one of more devices connected to TTNv2 stack (The Things Network).